Lame (armor): Examples

+Lames are used most often within laminar armour.
+Precursors to small-plate forms of body armor have existed since prehistory.
+Notable examples of the usage of lames would be that of the Parade Armour of Henry II of France, and later the field armor of Henry VIII.

-The Dos Aguas armor produced in Valencia, Spain, is an example of a plate armor made of lames.
+The Dos Aguas armor produced in Valencia, Spain, is another example of a plate armor made of lames.
 The tassets are composed of three lames, with the inner edge of each turned out at right angles.
 The design provided the armor strength due to the continuous arch-shaped flange.
 The Schott-Sonnenberg style produced in Nuremberg also featured a three-lame skirt.
 The tassets are also composed of lames riveted to the lower lame of the fauld.